 Assets, liabilities, revenues or expenses that are not directly attributable to a particular segment are allocated between segments where there is a reasonable basis for doing so.
 The Group accounts for inter-segment revenues and transfers as if the transactions were with third parties at current market prices.

 (r) Treasury shares

-Upon consolidation, the balance sheet and income statement are adjusted for own shares held by Employee Share Ownership Trusts (ESOPs), policyholder funds, of African life companies and those held in Black Economic Empowerment Trusts consolidated within the Group's accounts.
+Upon consolidation, the balance sheet and income statement are adjusted for own shares held by Employee Share Ownership Trusts (ESOPs), policyholder funds of African life companies and those held in Black Economic Empowerment Trusts consolidated within the Group's financial statements.